 CREAM.
-Start by creaming the butter and powdered sugar together in a medium bowl.
+Start by creaming the butter and powdered sugar together in a medium bowl or in a stand mixer with the paddle attachment.
 Then mix in the vanilla and almond extract.

 CHILL.
 Cover the bowl and put into the fridge to chill for 1-2 hours.
 After the dough has chilled preheat the oven to 325°F,

-Variations: There are as many variations as there are names to these cookies.
+There are as many variations as there are names to these Mexican wedding cookies.
 In fact, we have a Pecan Snowball and a Peanut Butter Snowball version that are both quite good.
 Some variations you can easily try include:

-- Replacing the almonds with an equal amount of pecans or walnuts
+- Replacing the almonds with an equal amount of a different nut, like pecans or walnuts

 - Toss in mini chocolate chips